deckhouse/deckhouse/modules/490-virtualization/docs/EXAMPLES.md

     autoDelete: true
 ```

-In bootDisk, you can also specify the name of an existing virtual machine disk.
+In the [bootDisk](cr.html#virtualmachine-v1alpha1-spec-bootdisk) parameter, you can also specify the name of an existing virtual machine disk.
 In this case, it will be connected to it directly without performing a clone operation.
-This parameter also defines the name of the disk to be created, if it is not specified, the default template is `<vm_name>-boot`
+This parameter also defines the name of the disk to be created.
+If it is not specified, the default template is `<vm_name>-boot`.

+An example:

 ```yaml
 bootDisk: